pacificclimate/pycds/README.md

 ### Tables

-Tables are the core of PyCDS.
-The tables defined are all those found in a standard CRMP database.
+The tables defined in PyCDS are all those found in a standard CRMP database.

-Tables are defined using the SQLAlchemy declarative base method, in `pycds` proper (i.e., in `pycds/__init__.py`).
+Tables are defined using the SQLAlchemy declarative base method, in the root `pycds` module.

 The declarative base for the tables, `pycds.Base`, automatically receives the schema name returned `pycds.get_schema_name()`.
 The schema name can only be